ltoddy/rabbit/docs/README.md

 # Rabbit

-Rabbit is a Golang web framework that's written to go fast.
+Rabbit is pure Golang implementation for web framework that's written to go fast.

 The goal of the project is to provide a simple way to get up and running a highly performant HTTP server that is easy to build, to expand, and ultimately to scale.